arabomeivan/CounterFeitDrugImageGenerator/README.md

 # Counterfeit Drug Detection — Synthetic Sample Generator

 This project uses **Stable Diffusion XL (SDXL)** to generate synthetic drug images from authentic samples.
-The purpose is to augment a dataset used to train a machine learning model for detecting counterfeit drugs.
+The purpose is to augment a dataset used to train a machine learning model for detecting counterfeit medications from a med packaging context.

 By generating high-quality synthetic images that resemble real samples, we improve the variety and generalization of training data—especially when real counterfeit examples are limited or unavailable.